osxzxso/extension-bookmarker/README.md

 Support
 -------
-If you encounter any problems or have suggestions for the Extension Bookmarker, feel free to open an issue on the [GitHub repository](https://github.com/osxzxso/extension-bookmarker.git).
+If you encounter any problems or have suggestions for Extension Bookmarker, feel free to open an issue on the [GitHub repository](https://github.com/osxzxso/extension-bookmarker.git).
 Your feedback is always welcome and appreciated!